hydrusbeta/hay_say_ui/Readme.md

 #### Additional Required Steps for Windows Users

-Windows users must complete additional steps to free disk space after following any of the above methods.
+Windows users must complete additional steps to free disk space after deleting characters or architectures.
 You have a couple of options:

 ###### Option 1: Shrink the WSL2 virtual disk manually